 For being Southeast Asia’s most international capital, Singapore is a rather dull city.
 In daylight.
-But when the sun sets, the city throws you into a unique diversity of contemporary culture, eclectic food, and sky kissing nightlife.
+But when sun sets, the city throws you into a unique diversity of culture experiences, world class food, and a sky kissing nightlife.
 If you know where to go, that is.
-Skip Clarke Quay, Marina Bay Sands, and Sentosa Island, and explore the places frequented by the Singaporeans themselves.
+Skip Clarke Quay, Marina Bay Sands, and Sentosa Island, and head to the places frequented by the Singaporeans themselves.

 1 Parkview Square.
-The art deco skyscraper at Parkview Square does not only incapsulate the coolest bar on earth, it’s also an open-air garden, a Museum of Modern Art, and an embassy building.
-Feeling more like entering the lobby of Chrysler Building, the 3-storey Atlas Bar is as sophisticated as it is grand.
+The art deco skyscraper at Parkview Square not only incapsulate the coolest bar on earth, it’s also an embassy building, open-air garden, and Museum of Modern Art.
+Feeling more like entering the lobby of the Chrysler Building, the 3-storey Atlas Bar is as sophisticated as it is grand.
 Browse the world’s largest gin collection and get the bartender to sweep across a 7 meter vertical bar, balancing on a ladder to collect your bottle of choice.

 3 Arab Street.
-The cultural hub of Singapore is found on Arab Street in a subsection of Kampong Glam, the bustling Muslim quarters.
-This is where travellers from all around the world gather for a drink, surrounded by fluorescent paintings, oriental smells, and hand-knottet Persian carpets.
-With its many bars, eccentric shops, and live street music, Arab Street is the closest you will ever get to a backpacker vibe in Singapore.
+The cultural hub of Singapore is found around Arab Street in a subsection of Kampong Glam, the bustling Muslim quarters.
+This is where travellers from all around the world get together, surrounded by fluorescent graffiti, oriental smells, and hand-knottet Persian carpets.
+With its bustling bars, eccentric shops, and live street music, Arab Street is the closest you will ever get a backpacker vibe in Singapore.

 5 China Town.
 Missing out on China Town of Singapore, is like going to Paris and bypassing Montmartre.
-This is the historical heart where influences from Malaysia, Indonesia, China, and India melt together into an eclectic food experience.
-Go here to enjoy satay chicken, world-class curry, and Chilli crab, the signature dish of Singapore.
-Browse the Chinatown Food Street and visit the hawker centres of Chinatown Complex Food Centre and Hong Lim Market, offering Michelin Guide winning street food.
+This is the historical heart of the city where influences from Malaysia, Indonesia, China, and India melt together into an eclectic food experience.
+Go here and enjoy satay chicken, world-class curry, and Chilli crab, the signature dish of Singapore.
+Don’t miss the hawker centre at Hong Lim Market, offering Michelin Guide winning street food.

 All images © 2021 Erik Ekberger.
 Travelgrapher is a registered trademark.
 All rights reserved.